 31337/tcp closed Elite reset ttl 53

-Increasing the range of IPs to scan
+Increasing the range of IPs to be scanned

 nmap 192.168.10.0/24 (subred completa)